Training Help for your Cat

 During a one-on-one consultation, we’ll review your unique situation and help you discover solutions to fit your specific needs.
 We can help you with litter box issues, fearful behavior, preparing your cat for a baby, issues with cat and kids living together, or problems with multi-cat households.

 We utilize humane and positive training methods and encourage you to have fun while working with your cat.
-Most consultations take place at OHS.
+Most consultations take place at the Oregon Humane Society in Portland, Oregon.
 Bring video of your cat’s concerning behavior and photos of your cat’s environment, but leave your cat at home.

 $80 for one consultation at OHS.
 Consultations are typically one hour.